bzhoek/jpassgen/README.md

 genpass
 ====
 An OSX utility (SHELL script) for generating passwords out of real words containing within a special dictionary file with English and Japanese words in "romaji".
-If you use the makefile to install, the dictionary file is linked in `/usr/share/dict/`, where other dictionary files are located on Mac.
+If you use the makefile to install, the script and dictionary file are linked in `/usr/local/bin/`, which should be in your path.

 Usage